How to Log In as Root on Ubuntu WSL

 Why Log In as Root?

-There might be times when you need to install or configure software that requires root access.
+You might need to install or configure software that requires root access.
 In those cases, logging in as root can be necessary.
-Just remember to log back in as a regular user after completing your task.
+Remember to log back in as a regular user after completing your task.

 How to Log In as Root on Ubuntu WSL